cdrubin/rig/README.md

 ---
 ### Install

-1. Download the latest [rig.com](https://github.com/cdrubin/rig/releases/download/0.1/rig.com) APE
+1. Download the latest [rig.com](https://github.com/cdrubin/rig/releases/download/0.1/rig.com) ape
 2. Make ```rig.com``` executable according to your platform
 3. Run it (a new browser window should open to http://localhost:8080)